Employers must understand the withholding tax framework that applies when processing and computing payroll in the Philippines!

 - Alphalist of Minimum Wage Earners (declared and certified using BIR Form No. 2316).

-What is the filing deadline for BIR Form 1604-C?
+What is the Tax Filing Deadline for BIR Form 1604-C?

-BIR Form 1604-C must be filed on or before 31 January of the year following the calendar year in which the compensation payment or other income payments were paid or accrued.
+BIR Form 1604-C must be filed on or before 31 January of the year following the end of the calendar year in which the compensation payment or other income payments were paid to or accrued by employees.

 As with other tax compliance returns in the Philippines, BIR Form 1604-C can be filed via the various filing systems made available by the BIR.

-CloudCfo – Digital Accounting and Bookkeeping Services in Manila and the Philippines
+CloudCfo – Computing Payroll for Startups and SMEs in the Philippines

-Visit http://www.cloudcfo.ph or contact the CloudCfo team directly at email@example.com to understand how your business can transition to a process-driven, output-focused and technology-powered service for your finance function!
+Visit http://www.cloudcfo.ph or contact the CloudCfo team directly at email@example.com to understand how your business can transition to a process-driven, output-focused and technology-powered payroll service to help your business grow!